nodejs/node/CONTRIBUTING.md

 All pull requests require "sign off" in order to land.
 Whenever a contributor reviews a pull request they may find specific details that they would like to see changed or fixed.
 These may be as simple as fixing a typo, or may involve substantive changes to the code you have written.
-In general, such request are intended to be helpful, but at times may come across as abrupt or unhelpful, especially requests to change things that do not include concrete suggestions on *how* to change them.
+In general, such requests are intended to be helpful, but at times may come across as abrupt or unhelpful, especially requests to change things that do not include concrete suggestions on *how* to change them.